MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-modern-pos-device-activation.md

 [!include [banner](includes/banner.md)]

-> [!IMPORTANT]
+> [!WARNING]
-> Once the CSU is updated to version 10.0.29 or newer, the point of sale (Modern POS or Store Commerce) version must be 10.0.27 or newer (Seen in point of sale as 9.27).
+> Once the Commerce Scale Unit (CSU) is updated to version 10.0.29 or newer, the point of sale (Modern POS or Store Commerce) version must be 10.0.27 or newer (Seen in point of sale as 9.27).
 This is due to the migration to .NET Core.

 This article describes how to configure, download, and install Modern POS on various platforms.
 This article is based on the legacy self-service installer.
 For more information about sealed self-service installers, see [Mass deployment of sealed Commerce self-service components](dev-itpro/Enhanced-Mass-Deployment.md).
 It then describes how to activate Modern POS through device activation.